Ghiyath ad-Din Mas'ud: Family

-whose mother Sharaf Khatun, was the daughter of Amid al-daula and his wife, Zubaida Khatun, the daughter of Nizam al-Mulk.
-Around the same time, he also married Mustazhiriyya Khatun, the daughter of his uncle Qavurt.
+whose mother Sharaf Khatun, was the daughter of Amid al-Dawla ibn Jahir and his wife, Zubaida Khatun (died 1077), the daughter of Nizam al-Mulk.
+Around the same time, he also married Amid al-Dawla ibn Jahir's daughter Ummuha Khatun.
+In May–June 1138, he married Mustazhiriyya Khatun, the daughter of his uncle Qavurt.
 With her, he had a son, born in 1139.
 Another wife was Arab Khatun.
-She was the mother of Masuds son, Malik-Shah.
-Another wife was the daughter of Abbasid Caliph Al-Muqtafi.
-They married in 1140.
+She was the mother of Mas'ud's son, Malik-Shah.
+In March–April 1137, he married his sister Fatima Khatun to Abbasid Caliph Al-Muqtafi, and in 1140, he himself married the caliph's daughter Zubaydah.
 Her dowry was one hundred thousand dinars.
 The wedding procession was delayed for five years because of her young age.
-However, the marriage was never consummated because of Masuds ultimate death.
-Another wife was Abkhaziya Khatun.
-She was the daughter of one of the Georgian kings.
+However, the marriage was never consummated because of Mas'ud's ultimate death.
+Another wife was Abkhaziyya Khatun.
+She was a daughter of King Demetrius I of Georgia.
+They married in 1143.
+Another daughter of Mas'ud married his nephew and successor Sultan Malik-Shah III.